 Favourite things to do at Padstow: get away from the harbour’s hustle and bustle and take a speedboat trip out to the deep, deep sea.
 It was thrilling (not too sure if the pup enjoyed it as much as me) but I loved the wind in my air, the salt in the air and the spray in my eyes (maybe not that part…) The sea safaris also looked fun, one for next time.

 Favourite places to eat at Padstow: If you’re lucky you’ll get a seat by the roadside belonging to one of the many cafes available.
-We prefer to dangle our legs over the harbour whilst eating a pastie from the award winning Chough bakery – a pastel coloured roundhouse which boasts long queues of pastie loving people.
+We prefer to dangle our legs over the harbor whilst eating a pastie from the award-winning Chough bakery – a pastel coloured roundhouse which boasts long queues of pastie loving people.
 They also do a Vegan option here too!
 Be warned, come with cash as there seems to be only 1 cash machine in the whole of Padstow.

 Dinner with a view at Lusty Glaze